CSE 701: Final Project

 Project description ^

-The project submission will consist of three files:
+The project submission will consist of the following files:

-• bigint.hpp: A header file containing the entire code for the class.
-Do not split the class into multiple files.
+• bigint.hpp: A header file containing the entire code for the class bigint.
+Do NOT split the class into multiple files, and do NOT use any other name for the header file or the class.

 Your arbitrary-precision integer class must contain the following 3 constructors: